ayabf/3laKifi_Event-Planner_PIDEV3A16/README.md

 ## Acknowledgments
-This project was completed under the guidance of [Professor: Mme Ameni Rommene] (mail:ameni.rommene@esprit.tn) at Esprit.
+This project was completed under the guidance of [Professor: Mr Hamza Chenneaoui] (mail:Hamza.CHENENAOUI@esprit.tn) at Esprit.

 <!-- ## Here are some screenshots of our application: